20 Good movies to Learn Korean

 Hello Ghost” is yet another remarkable film for learning Korean.

-Kang Sang-Man (Cha Tae-hyun) tries to commit suicide by swallowing many pills in a rented room.
+Kang Sang-Man (Cha Tae-Hyun) tries to commit suicide by swallowing many pills in a rented room.
 But he fails.

 After that, he again tries to end his life by jumping into a river.
 This time, too, cops were on patrol duty, and they saved him.